vojtech-filipec/vojtech-filipec.github.io/index.md

 As of now, this page is about two topics:

-### Desing of Experiments for the Best Ořechovka Ever
+### The Best Ořechovka Ever prepared using Desing of Experiments

 The main purpose of setting this page up is to share how I applied the Design of Experiments (DoE) approach to fine-tuning the recipe for ořechovka, a semi-sweet, iodine-rich liquer made of non-ripe green wallnuts.